neurodebian/neurodebian/sandbox/schroot-fslview.rst

    sudo debootstrap --include=fslview squeeze /srv/chroots/squeeze http://ftp.us.debian.org/debian

   .. note::
-     You might like to adjust URL to the archive to use some closer to you `Debian mirror`_
+     You might like to adjust the URL to a `Debian mirror`_ closer to you

 .. _`Debian mirror`: http://www.debian.org/mirror/list